bufbuild/protoschema-plugins/README.md

 The JSON Schema plugin supports the following options:

-- `additional_properties` - If specified, the generated schema will allow additional properties.
-Used to allow a client/sender to have a schema version that is newer than the server/receiver.
+- `additional_properties` - If `true`, the generated schema will set `additionalProperties` to `true`, causing unknown fields to be ignored instead of erroring.
+Defaults to `false`.
+Useful when a client/sender may have a newer schema (which may include new fields) than the server/receiver.
+Similar to the "ignore unknown fields" option in [Protobuf JSON](https://protobuf.dev/programming-guides/json/#json-options).

 ## Community